rackerlabs/docs-developer-blog/_posts/2018-07-24-dynamic-data-masking-in-sql-server-2016.md

 Originally published by Tricore: April 20, 2017

-SQL Server 2016 introduced three new principal security features: Always encrypted, dynamic data masking, and row level security.
+SQL Server 2016 introduced three new principal security features: Always Encrypted, dynamic data masking, and row level security.

 In this blog, I'm going to introduce the dynamic data masking (DDM) feature.